freelawproject/hr/handbook/handbook.md

 ## Version history

+ - v1.01, 2019-12-05 — Adds link to the leave policy section for logging leave.
  - v1.0, 2019-09-30 — Final version approved by board, without changes since 0.99 version.
  - v0.99, 2019-09-22 — Updates following legal review, and once again proposed to the board.
 Again, this version is not yet applicable to any employee, and remains open to suggestions and corrections.
  - v0.9.3, 2019-07-08 - All policies updated and reviewed by @mlissner and proposed to board.
 This version is not yet applicable to any employee, but is open to suggestions and corrections.